chiacchius/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Does not affect the limit defined by *flushDelay*.
     Default is 1000.

-* *enforceQuota* :
-    (Java system property: **zookeeper.enforceQuota**)
-    **New in 3.7.0:**
-    Enforce the quota check.
-When enabled and the client exceeds the total bytes or children count hard quota under a znode, the server will reject the request and reply the client a `QuotaExceededException` by force.
-    The default value is: false.
-Exploring [quota feature](http://zookeeper.apache.org/doc/current/zookeeperQuotas.html) for more details.

 * *requestThrottleLimit* :
     (Java system property: **zookeeper.request_throttle_max_requests**)
     **New in 3.6.0:**